maketadickson/retail_sales_customer_analytics/README.md

 FROM order_details;
 ```

-**10: How many order-detail records are marked as returned versus not returned?**
+**Task 10: How many order-detail records are marked as returned versus not returned?**

 ```sql
 SELECT